Background pattern

 Pregnancy, breastfeeding, and fertility

 MEPACT has not been tested in pregnant women.
-Therefore, MEPACT should not be used during pregnancy, or in women of childbearing age who do not use an effective contraceptive method.
-Use an effective contraceptive method if you receive treatment with MEPACT.
+Therefore, MEPACT should not be used during pregnancy or in women of childbearing age who do not use an effective contraceptive method.
+Use an effective contraceptive method if you receive MEPACT treatment.

-It is not known if MEPACT passes into breast milk.
-If you are breastfeeding your child, consult your doctor.
+It is not known whether MEPACT passes into breast milk.
+If you are breastfeeding, consult your doctor.

-Some very common or common adverse effects of MEPACT treatment (such as dizziness, vertigo, fatigue, and blurred vision) may affect your ability to drive and operate machinery.
+Some very common or common side effects of MEPACT treatment (such as dizziness, vertigo, fatigue, and blurred vision) may affect your ability to drive and use machines.

 MEPACT contains sodium